Alloy Artifacts |

 By 1920 Bay State Pump had started making sockets from machined bar steel, the technology that would dominate the 1920s.

-Fig. 9 shows an ad illustrating the "Socket Set No. 10", as published on page 152 of the September 2, 1920 issue of Motor Age.
+The scan in Fig. 9 shows an ad illustrating the "Socket Set No. 10", as published on page 177 [External Link] of the August 5, 1920 issue of Motor Age.
 (Oddly though, the text says "breached" instead of broached.)

 The text notes that the sockets were turned from bar steel and heat treated, and that sets were available in a variety of combinations.